Skip to main content

 How Fyxer organizes your inbox in Outlook (folders vs categories explained)

-Updated this week
+Updated over a week ago

-Folders vs. Categories in Outlook
+Folders versus categories in Outlook

 Folders:

-• Useful for keeping your inbox clean
+• Keep your inbox clean

-• Fyxer creates one folder per category
+• Fyxer creates one folder per email category

 Categories (color tags):